gbrusa/Solar-System-Simulation/README.md

 # ldjam_project
-Our game project thing for Ludum Dare's Game Jam
+This is a simple solar system simulator created as as a project for the Ludum Dare Game Jam.